 The Mentor-Mentee Program pairs new students with returning student volunteers who want to offer their advice and guidance on housing, classes, recreation, student clubs and organizations, social life in Durham, and many other aspects of the student experience.
 Most communications between mentors and mentees will likely occur during the summer via email or by phone.
 However, we hope that you and your mentor will plan to meet within the first few weeks of the fall semester, as well.
 We encourage new students to view this as an opportunity to develop a friendship with a classmate and/or a collegial relationship with a future environmental professional.
 The mentor-mentee relationship can be very rewarding for both parties.

 New students are encouraged to participate in the Mentor-Mentee Program, but they are not required to do so.
 If you would like to be paired with a 2nd-year student mentor, the deadline will be announced in late spring.
 Mentor/mentee assignments will be shared by early summer.
 The Mentor-Mentee Program is led by the Nicholas School Student Council.
-Interested in having a mentor?
-Students must opt-in to receive a second year student.
-If you want a mentor, submit the form below.
+Students must opt-in to receive a second year student mentor.
+The Mentor/Mentee sign-up form will be available summer 2022.

 We will separate the incoming class into small groups or PODS.
 Groups are assigned randomly i.e. not by program area, background, gender, professional interests, etc. Second year/returning student volunteers will serve as the small group (or POD) leaders during Fall Orientation Week.
 Your POD leaders will be here to welcome you on the first day of Orientation Week, join the academic advising sessions and have been invited to attend lunches and social outings.
 Now that you have been separated into smaller groups, we hope that you will take this opportunity to get to know other incoming students and your group leader.

 You will have many opportunities to both meet with and interact with students within your program area.
 However, we’re hoping that your POD experience will provide you with an early opportunity to expand your academic, professional and personal networks.
 Throughout Orientation Week, your POD leader, will be available via email, and in-person to answer any questions that you may have about the Nicholas School, Duke University and the Durham area.
-They want to be a resource for you and help provide guidance that will make your transition into graduate school as smooth as possible.
-2019 POD leaders will be announced in summer 2019.
+POD Leaders want to be a resource for you and help provide guidance that will make your transition into graduate school as smooth as possible.
+The new POD leaders will be announced in summer 2022.

 Sustainable Name Tag

-Nicholas Sustainable Name Tag: A Gift to the Incoming Students
+Nicholas Sustainable Name Tag: A Gift for New Students

 As a professional degree environmental student, we expect that you will attend several career-related events, conferences, seminars, and workshops during your time at the Nicholas School.
 To help you professionally present yourself, the Nicholas School Student Services team will provide each incoming student with a sustainable name tag.
 The wooden name tag will have the Nicholas School name and logo as well as your name engraved on it.
 Typically, the deadline is in early July.
 For those who do not complete the survey by the deadline, we will use the name that is officially on file with the Nicholas School.
 The Student Services team welcomes each of you to the Nicholas School community and look forward to partnering in your academic and career success.

-We have a designed a short video library to help new students prepare for fall enrollment.
-Many videos are available across various topics to include but not limited to: Drop a Class, Financial Aid, Health Insurance, Immunization, Let’s Room Together (Roommate Finder), Order a Transcript, Register for Classes, Resume Webinar, Search for Classes, Summer Virtual Orientation, Welcome & Summer On-boarding/Student Services and many others!
+We have a designed a Virtual Library to help new students prepare for fall enrollment.
+Many videos are available across various topics to include but not limited to: Drop a Class, Financial Aid, Health Insurance, Immunization, Order a Transcript, Register for Classes, Resume Webinar, Search for Classes, Summer Virtual Orientation, Welcome & Summer On-boarding/Student Services and many others!